 From the moment you drive through the gates and begin to follow the very clearly signposted route, it’s clear that this is going to be a very special experience indeed.

-Highlights of The 17 Mile Drive
+Highlights of The 17 Mile Drive – UPDATED March 2018

 The first vista point is Shepherd’s Knoll, which offers a beautiful view of Monterey Bay and the Santa Cruz Mountains.
-From there you pass Huckleberry Hill and Poppy Hills Golf Course en route to The Inn and Links at Spanish Bay.
+From there, you pass Huckleberry Hill and Poppy Hills Golf Course en route to The Inn and Links at Spanish Bay.

 All along the route, you pass the most gorgeous homes.
 From huge mansions to elegant sprawling bungalows in every architectural style imaginable, this is a real glimpse into how the other half lives.

-After a stop at Pescadero Point for gorgeous views of Carmel Bay and Stillwater Cove it’s on to my second favourite stop on this route, The Lodge at Pebble Beach.
+After a stop at Pescadero Point for gorgeous views of Carmel Bay and Stillwater Cove, it’s on to my second favourite stop on this route, The Lodge at Pebble Beach.

 Pebble Beach Golf Course is famous for its tournaments and for its vintage association with crooner Bing Crosby and friends.
 There’s a wonderful, glamorous air to this place, and even though we are not golfers there is a special thrill to being able to stand by the famous 18th hole.

 Find out more by searching ’17 Mile Drive’ at Visit California.